Frank Booker (basketball, born 1964)

-Frank Alonzo Booker (Note: Booker's first name was alternatively spelled as Franc in the Icelandic media.) (born March 22, 1964) is an American former professional basketball player.
+Frank Alonzo Booker (Note: Booker's first name was alternatively spelled as Franc in the Icelandic media.)
+(March 22, 1964 – February 20, 2026) was an American professional basketball player.
 He played college basketball for Bowling Green State University and was drafted by the New Jersey Nets in the 1987 NBA draft.
 He gained considerable fame in Iceland as a high scoring guard in the Úrvalsdeild karla during the early 1990s.
 He was a three-time scoring champion in the Úrvalsdeild and four time All-Star.
 In 1992, he led Valur to the Úrvalsdeild finals and in 1995 he won the Icelandic Basketball Cup with Grindavík.

 College

 Booker played college basketball at Bowling Green State University from 1983 to 1987.

 Career

 NBA

 On June 22, 1987, Booker was selected by the New Jersey Nets with the second pick in round 7 of the 1987 NBA draft.
 He had short pre-season stints with the Nets, Miami Heat and Cleveland Cavaliers.